mounacqflo/TPWineQuality/README.md

 ### Dataset

 All data are stocked in the file "Wines.csv"
-They are used to train the model
+They are used to train the model.

 ### Model